RicardoMBorges/SolanumDATABASE/README_DataBaseLogFile.txt

 Columns 136-139: Most intense peaks from Mass Spectrometry prediction calculated at cfmid.wishartlab.com/ [ref: Nucleic Acids Research, 42 (W1): W94-99, 2014]

+*highlighted in yellow there are some wrong SMILES to be corrected.